 Jim lives and works in Birmingham, UK’s 2nd largest city and ‘city of 1000 trades.’
 He runs a psychology business called Openforwards, which specialises in supporting people who work in healthcare, education and other helping professions.
 As well as offering individual therapy, Jim takes an interest in delivering training to teams of practitioners on Acceptance & Commitment Therapy (ACT) and wellbeing.
 He is an ACBS peer-reviewed ACT Trainer and runs his own monthly podcast called Self-Help-Sat-Nav.

-Jim Lucas’s webpage: https://www.openforwards.com
+- Jim Lucas’s webpage

-Self-Help-Sat-Nav (Jim’s Podcast)
+- Self-Help-Sat-Nav (Jim’s Podcast)

-Developing Openness to Feedback through Cultivating Healthy Self-Doubt (Article by Jason Luoma on www.ActwithCompassion.com)
+- Developing Openness to Feedback through Cultivating Healthy Self-Doubt (Article by Jason Luoma on www.ActwithCompassion.com)

 Thank you for joining us on this episode of Psychologists Off The Clock.
 We appreciate your feedback.
 Please take a moment to leave a quick rating and review of the show on Apple Podcasts.
 It helps us spread the word to more folks like you!

-Please note that the information in the podcast and on this site is intended for informational purposes only.
+Please note the information on Psychologists Off The Clock is intended for informational purposes only.
 It should not be used as a substitute for psychological or medical care.
-If you are looking professional help, visit our resources page for guidance on how to find a therapist.
+If you are looking for professional help, visit our resources page for guidance on how to find a therapist.
 If you are experiencing a mental health emergency, call 9-1-1.